Anonymizer: What is it?

 The Business products offered by Anonymizer, Inc. have a darker, more sinister tone.
 These include such things as Non-Attributable IP (internet protocol) addresses and IPs that change addresses and locations automatically.
 Anonymizer Inc also sells harvesters which gather information anonymously using fake IP addresses.
 These products have so much potential for abuse in the hands of businesses and governments.

 Anonymizer now also sells products geared to the spy crowd.
 Do they make distinctions between government spies and private spies acting on behalf of governments, such as Stratfor?
-Let's look at an ad for a service Anonymizer, Inc aims at governments, called Enterprise Chameleon.
-At least the name is clever.
-CLICK on pic to enlarge it and read.
+Let's look at an ad for a service Anonymizer, Inc aims at governments, called Enterprise Chameleon. (see ad below article.)

 As with Abraxas Corporation and TrapWire, Inc. the sales pitch for Enterprise Chameleon is one of fear of terrorists.
 The ad explains how the government can use anonymity to spy on others.
 This is a sad turn for a product associated with Lance Cottrell, who started his career designing software to give online privacy to the individual user.
 Now, in this Orwellian present, "privacy" means "spying on others."